Getting Ready for Baby: Care Instructions

 Skip Navigation

-These tips will help you get started.
-Some items you may need to buy, but do not be shy about taking donations of clothes and other items from family and friends.
-Getting an early start can allow you to stock up over time, which might be easier on your wallet.
+These tips can help you get started.
+Some items you may need to buy and others you may be able to get from family or friends.
+Getting an early start can allow you to stock up over time.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.